"Beautiful images - glad to see someone younger has the eye." - Herman Leonard

 William's insightful portraits, telling performance and exquisite still life images play their part in creating the visual heritage of today's international music scene.

-His current work - The One LP Project was premiered in New York at The ARChive of Contemporary Music.
+The One LP Project was premiered in New York at The ARChive of Contemporary Music.